-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure - (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.

-for a transition to a green economy. - operational expenditure include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other

+activities to make a substantial contribution to an environmental objective.

 activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-A minimum of 75% of the Fund's net assets will be aligned to the social characteristic of the Fund, which will be made of companies that are considered Sustainable Investments.